weihao-x/Crawler5550/README.md

-# Crawler, for CIS555 project
+# Crawler, for CIS 5550 project

 ## Prerequisite
 This is a Java Maven project.
 To install Java and Maven